learn-co-curriculum/sinatra-restful-routes-readme/README.md

 Above, we have two controller actions.
 The first one is a `GET` request to load the form to create a new article.
 The second action is the `create action`.
-This action responds to a `POST` request; it creates a new article based on the params from the form and saves it to the database.
+This action responds to a `POST` request.
+When the `new` form is submitted, it creates a new article based on the params from the form and saves it to the database.
 Once the item is created, this action redirects to the `show` page.

 ### Show Action